Access

 UConn Libraries

-UConn ECE Students enrolled in a quantitative intensive (Q) course have access to the University of Connecticut’s Qualitative Learning Center (Q Center) located on the University Storrs and Stamford campuses.
-The Q Center welcomes students for peer tutoring, review sessions, and to create innovative learning tools.
-Supported UConn ECE courses: MATH1131Q, MATH1132Q, CHEM1127Q, CHEM1128Q, PHYS1201Q, PHYS1202Q, PHYS1401Q, PHYS1402Q, STAT1100Q
+UConn ECE students enrolled in a quantitative (Q) course have access to the University of Connecticut’s Quantitative Learning Center (Q Center) for peer tutoring, review sessions, and learning support.

 The Major Experience (TME) Mentors